-- Outcome 1 from Standard 7.01: Obtain a richer understanding of procedures and techniques commonly utilized for the assessment of leisure needs.
+- Outcome 1 from Standard 7.01: Students will be able to identify and apply procedures and techniques commonly utilized for the assessment of leisure needs.

-- Outcome 1 Result: In 2020, 89% of students scored a 73% or higher on the assignment.
-The overall mean grade earned by students for the assignment was an 84.1%.
+- Outcome 1 Result: In 2022, 100% of students scored a 73% or higher on the assignment.
+The overall mean grade earned by students for the assignment was a 78%.

-- Outcome 2 from Standard 7.02: Understand inclusive practices as they apply to the design and operation of recreation programs, services and facilities.
+- Outcome 2 from Standard 7.02: Students will be able to understand and apply inclusive practices to the design and operation of recreation programs, services and facilities.

 CHEA requires accredited institutions to inform the public about "degree and accreditation mills."
 Cautions concerning these are summarized in a video that can be viewed on the CHEA website.